 Office of Global Engagement Partner Scholarship

 Students who are studying abroad during the spring, summer or fall are eligible to apply for scholarship funding through Clemson Abroad and our partnerships with third party providers.
 Students participating on programs through TEAN (Education Abroad Network), Lorenzo de Medici, University of Nicosia, and USAC can compete for funding through this application.
 Depending on number, quality, and need of applicants, it is anticipated that award amounts will range between $100 to $1,000 each.
-Complete the OGE Study Abroad Scholarship and turn it into the Study Abroad Office in E-301 Martin Hall to apply.
-Application deadline is typically the beginning of November for spring semsester and end of March for summer and fall semesters.
+Complete the online OGE Study Abroad Scholarship.
+The application deadline is typically the beginning of November for spring semester and end of March for summer and fall semesters.

 AllAbroad Study Abroad Scholarships